 Editor’s tip: Itchy scalp can keep you from focusing on your yoga poses, so make sure to use a shampoo that can help make your scalp healthy and dandruff-free.
 We recommend CLEAR Complete Soft Care Anti-Dandruff Shampoo.
 It activates your scalp’s natural protective layer, so you can say goodbye to those nasty white flakes.
 Plus, its Fresh Sakura Fragrance makes your hair fragrant, too!

 Whether you’re jogging, power walking, or doing yoga, you can look chic with a low bubble ponytail.
-It’s a playful take on the basic ponytail, and it’s perfect for women with long, shoulder-length, and medium-length hair.
+It’s a playful take on the basic ponytail, and women with long, shoulder-length, and medium-length hair can sport this ‘do.

 Editor’s tip: Start with soft and fragrant hair by washing it with Sunsilk Smooth and Manageable Shampoo.
 This hair product even has five flower essences to make your hair smell fresh as you nail poses on the mat.

 This hairstyle isn’t just for ballerinas.
 The ballerina bun is perfect for when you want to get your hair neatly off your face.
 If you have long hair, you will find this yoga hairstyle practical and pretty at the same time.
 All you need to do is to put your hair in a high ponytail, twist your hair around the base of your ponytail, and secure with a scrunchy.
 That’s it!
 You can also use a hair donut to create this yoga hairstyle.